aio-libs/aiocache/docs/plugins.rst

 You can define your custom plugin by inheriting from `BasePlugin`_ and overriding the needed methods (the overrides NEED to be async).
 All commands have a ``pre`` and a ``post`` hooks.

-An complete example of using the plugins:
+A complete example of using the plugins:

 .. literalinclude:: ../examples/plugins.py
   :language: python